-The data distribution process begins with the smartphone's sensor readings.
-The application processes the data and sends it to Damoov's Datahub storage which uses server-side encryption, encrypting each data record with an Advanced Encryption Standard Key (AES-256 Key) for data security and privacy.
+The data distribution process with the smartphone's sensor readings, grabbing the users token from Firebase.
+The application processes the data along with the UID and sends it to Damoov's Datahub storage which uses server-side encryption, encrypting each data record with an Advanced Encryption Standard Key (AES-256 Key) for data security and privacy.